 Small group tuition is defined as one teacher or professional educator working with two to five learners together in a group.
 This arrangement enables the teacher to focus exclusively on a small number of learners, usually in a separate classroom or working area.
 Intensive tuition in small groups is often provided to support lower attaining learners or those who are falling behind, but it can also be used as a more general strategy to ensure effective progress, or to teach challenging topics or skills.

 Overall, evidence shows that small group tuition is effective and, as a rule of thumb, the smaller the group the better.
 Tuition in groups of two has a slightly higher impact than in groups of three, but a slightly lower impact than one to one tuition.
 Some studies suggest that greater feedback from the teacher, more sustained engagement in smaller groups, or work which is more closely matched to learners’ needs explains this impact.
 Once group size increases above six or seven there is a noticeable reduction in effectiveness.

-However, although the above pattern is usually consistent, there is some variability in impact within the existing evidence.
+However, although the above pattern is broadly consistent, there is some variability in impact within the existing evidence.
 For example, in reading, small group teaching can sometimes be more effective than either one to one or paired tuition.
-It may be that in these cases reading practice can be efficiently organised so that all the group stay fully engaged as each take their turn, such as in Guided Reading.
+It may be that in these cases reading practice can be efficiently organised so that all the learners stay fully engaged as each take their turn, such as in Guided Reading.